Auto Train Schedule

 The Auto Train operates between two stations, Lorton and Sanford.
 Each station is open from 8:00 am to 4:00 pm, though these hours may vary due to delays.

-The Amtrak Auto Train Stations address:
+The Amtrak Auto Train Station’s address:

-On-time performance of Amtrak’s Auto Train
+The on-time performance of Amtrak’s Auto Train.

 The Auto Train runs on 839 miles of CSX track and 16 miles of Florida East Coast Railway track.